TL;DR:

 Step # 5.
 Browser Runs the Auction

-The browser (via Protected Audience API) conducts the final auction, locally combining bids from multiple DSPs.
+The browser (via the Protected Audience API) conducts the final auction, combining bids from multiple DSPs locally.

 Step # 6.
 Winning Ad is Served